DVM | Clinic Founder

 In June of 1995, Dr. Whang established herself as a small animal practitioner at Bramer Animal Hospital in Evanston, Illinois.
 In August of 2000, Dr. Whang moved to Whitefish Bay with her husband Dr. John Janssen, a Professor at the UWM School of Freshwater.
 Dr. Whang began working as an associate veterinarian at our hospital in November of 2000.
 Dr. Whang and her husband still reside in Whitefish Bay along with their two sons, Andrew and Max and their whippet Sherman.

 Dr. Nick Tomaro grew up in Oak Creek and has lived back in Milwaukee since graduating from veterinary school at the University of Wisconsin in 2001.
-He is happy to be back at the Shorewood Animal Hospital, having split his time practicing here and doing emergency work and management at the Wisconsin Veterinary Referral Center.
+He is happy to be back at the Shorewood Animal Hospital, having split his time practicing here and working with the Wisconsin State Health Department .
 He enjoys all aspects of veterinary medicine, with special interests in emergency medicine and abdominal surgery.

 Nick earned a graduate degree in Environmental Health Sciences at the Zilber School of Public Health in 2016.
-Nick and his wife Blyth Meier live in Riverwest with their adopted dog Esther.
-Esther is a good trail running companion for Nick.
+Nick and his wife Blyth Meier live in Riverwest with their black lab, Lena Mae.

 Dr. Kate Barnewitz joined the Shorewood Animal Hospital in June 2019.
 Kate grew up in Shorewood, and her interest in veterinary medicine began while employed as a kennel assistant at the Shorewood Animal Hospital in high school.
 She completed her undergraduate degree in Anthropology at the University of Utah in 2014, then returned to the University of Wisconsin-Madison School of Veterinary Medicine, graduating in 2019.

 Kate especially enjoyed her volunteer experiences during veterinary school.
 She participated in a Rural Area Vets training program that brings veterinary services to underserved communities.
 She was also a student volunteer and clinic administrator at the Wisconsin Companion Animal Resources, Education, and Social Services (WisCARES) program that provides veterinary care to individuals facing homelessness and housing insecurity in Dane County.
 Kate had a small-animal focus to her veterinary training, and is grateful to have had opportunities to learn spay/neuter techniques through the ASPCA Spay/Neuter Alliance, and visit Best Friends Animal Society in Kanab, Utah to practice general medicine for shelter animals.
 During her 4th year of vet school, Kate attended the Chi Institute of Traditional Chinese Veterinary Medicine and received her certification in veterinary acupuncture.
-She has a strong interest in integrative/holistic medicine, geriatric and palliative veterinary care, pain management, and preventive medicine.
+She has a strong interest in integrative/holistic medicine, pain management, preventative medicine, geriatric and palliative veterinary care.
 Outside of work, Kate enjoys swimming, yoga, bird-watching, and spending time with her shiba inu, Addie.